 Marsha Ambrosius is a highly-regarded songwriter, solo artist, and former member of the English R&B duo Floetry.
 She's co-written with some of the biggest names in music including Alicia Keys, The Game, Nas and Jamie Foxx.
 Floetry’s 2002 debut Floetic went gold in the U.S., and they went on to release two more albums, Floacism and Flo’Ology.

 Flo’Ology debuted at #7 on Billboard’s Hot 200, #2 on the Top R&B charts, and sold over 77,000 copies in its first week.
 Their song “Where’s The Love” was featured in the film Bringing Down the House, and rapper Common and Mos Def are featured on singles “Supastar” and “Wanna B Where U R (Thisizzaluvsong)”.

-Marsha is currently enjoying success from her most recent album Late Nights and Early Mornings which went to No. 1 on Billboard’s R&B Chart in March 2011.
-The album has also be nominated for multiple awards at the 2012 Grammy Awards.
+Marsha is currently enjoying success from her most recent solo album Late Nights and Early Mornings which went to No. 1 on Billboard’s R&B Chart in March 2011.
+The album wan also nominated for multiple awards at the 2012 Grammy Awards.